ombrac/ombrac/README.md

       --ca-cert <FILE>
-          Path to the Certificate Authority (CA) certificate file Used in 'Tls' and 'MTls' modes
+          Path to the Certificate Authority (CA) certificate file Used in 'TLS' and 'mTLS' modes

       --tls-cert <FILE>
           Path to the TLS certificate file